 apps.example.com would run at the URL

 For more information about routes and domains, see Routes and Domains.

-The following example terminal output for
+The following example output for

 cf push example-app demonstrates how Cloud Foundry assigns default values to an app you push:

 Creating app example-app in org example-org / space development as email@example.com...
 OK Creating route example-app.shared-domain.example.com...
 OK Binding example-app.shared-domain.example.com to example-app...
 OK Uploading example-app...
 Uploading app: 560.1K, 9 files OK Starting app example-app in org example-org / space development as firstname.lastname@example.org... -----> Downloaded app package (552K) OK -----> Using Ruby version: ruby-1.9.3 -----> Installing dependencies using Bundler version 1.3.2 Running: bundle install --without development:test --path vendor/bundle --binstubs vendor/bundle/bin --deployment Installing rack (1.5.1) Installing rack-protection (1.3.2) Installing tilt (1.3.3) Installing sinatra (1.3.4) Using bundler (1.3.2) Updating files in vendor/cache Your bundle is complete!
 It was installed into ./vendor/bundle Cleaning up the bundler cache. -----> Uploading droplet (23M) 1 of 1 instances running App started Showing health and status for app example-app in org example-org / space development as email@example.com...
 OK requested state: started instances: 1/1 usage: 1G x 1 instances urls: example-app.shared-domain.example.com state since cpu memory disk logging #0 running 2022-09-14 05:07:18 PM 0.0% 18.5M of 1G 52.5M of 1G 3B/s of 1M/s